asdfjkl/pgn2anki/README.md

 `./pgn2anki -pgn FILENAME.pgn -depth 5 -player White`

-will take the first 5 moves from root of FILENAME.pgn and create board images whenever White is to move.
+will take the first 5 moves from root of FILENAME.pgn and extract positions whenever White is to move.

-Next, copy all generated images to your Anki `collections.media` directory, i.e. in Linux that is

-`~/Anki/profile name/collection.media`

-For other OS'es check the [Anki manual](http://ankisrs.net/docs/manual.html#managing-files-and-your-collection)

 Start Anki.
 Create new deck.
 Open deck.